Kicksecure/security-misc/README.md

 * The kernel panics on oopses to prevent it from continuing to run a flawed process and to deter brute forcing.

+* Restricts the SysRq key so it can only be used for shutdowns and the Secure Attention Key.

+* Restricts loading line disciplines to CAP_SYS_MODULE.

 Improve Entropy Collection